Detailed Data Analysis for QM2 Dataset¶

 Detailed Data Analysis of QM2 dataset - NXS-ANALYSIS-TOOL

 Once you have received the HKLI data from the QM2 beamline, you can visualize it using Jupyter Notebook.
-Additionally, you can perform various data analyses with nxs-analysis-tool develped by Dr. Steven Gomez.
+Additionally, you can perform various data analyses with nxs-analysis-tool developed by Dr. Steven Gomez.

 For 3D-PDF details, you can watch the youtube video by Dr. Steven Gomez.